LIST: New Year’s events around Savannah

 Savannah Riverboat Cruises

-Cruise into the New Year with Savannah Riverboat Cruises this holiday season with one of three festive cruises.
+Cruise into the New Year with Savannah Riverboat Cruises this holiday season with one of three festive cruises on December 31.

 New Year’s Eve Dinner: